petertfreelance/portfolio/README.md

-# JohnDoe
+# Peter Talavera
-A Responsive Free One Page Portfolio Website template
+A Responsive One Page Portfolio Website for myself